-Who should come to ELI?
+Who should attend ELI?

 Network members who are new and emerging leaders and have an interest in strengthening their leadership and management skills.

-ELI is designed to offer emerging leaders opportunities to explore their leadership potential and abilities through interactive learning and practical skill building.
+ELI is designed to offer emerging leaders opportunities to explore their leadership potential and abilities through interactive learning and practical skill-building.